infsci2560sp17/full-stack-web-HaominHU/README.md

 2. Current games and types can be shown correctly
 3. A new game with correct type and ID can be added

+### Assignment #1.4 Full Stack Step 2
+1. 3 Entities add which makes the website realize the functions of request game, update personal information and record the game stations they have.
+2. Web pages are improved and designed by CSS
+3. Some input validation required by javaScript
+4. Readme and changelog update

 ## Build status

 [![Build Status](https://travis-ci.org/infsci2560sp17/full-stack-web-HaominHU.svg?branch=master)](https://travis-ci.org/infsci2560sp17/full-stack-web-HaominHU)